Timiodon/TFWR-Translations/KO/docs/patchnotes.md

 -If the "tabs to spaces" option is turned off, indentation spaces are now converted to tabs.
 -Zooming is now much smoother.
 -The code completer is now properly import aware and can give suggestions from other files.
+-Added different cursors for editing text and resizing windows.
+-Debugger steps are now based on the code line instead of simulation ticks.

 Other:
 -You can now chain comparison operators like in Python.